21 Types of Wood Siding for a Refined Home Exterior

 The defining feature of shiplap that works so well as exterior wood siding types is that the bottom of the higher board is overlapped over the top of the lower board (just like how shingles on a roof work).
 This allows water to flow down to the ground without ever finding its way behind the siding boards.

 You'll never get snow or rain or even wind blowing behind the siding, and the design gives plenty of room for the natural contraction and expansion of the boards and the home in general as the temperature changes.
-This is a classic style that always looks charming.
+This is a classic style that always looks charming, though if you can't swing it for whatever reason you can explore some of the alternatives to shiplap that we've covered, too.

 When we mention the word "panels", we mean big panels.
 These wooden siding panels are your typical 8 feet in length but can be as wide as 4 feet.
 This keeps labor costs down, manufacturing costs down, and even shipping is easier.